mmistakes/minimal-mistakes/docs/_pages/contribute.md

     gem install travis --no-document
     travis encrypt "netfoundry:{redacted}" --add notifications.slack -r netfoundry/mop-api-docs
     ```
-    The result of this is a new encrypted Slack token in `/.travis.yml` which you'll need to commit and push to Git remote.
+    The result of this is a new encrypted Slack token in the existing Travis config file `/.travis.yml` which you'll need to commit and push to the Git remote to become part of your pull request.
 * The GitHub repo has a branch protection for master that requires a successful Travis build.
 * The domain name developer.netfoundry.io is a `CNAME` resource record in the netfoundry.io hosted zone in Route53.
 The `RDATA` of the record is the GitHub Pages sub-domain.
     ```bash